Legal marijuana and life insurance: How cannabis use affects your application

 However, one big change has been the classification of marijuana users as non-smokers.
 Traditionally, those who actually admitted to its once illegal use were classified as smokers.
 Now, cannabis consumers are considered non-smokers by most insurers with some limits (they vary by company) to the amount of bud they can enjoy.

-Smoking marijuana up to 3 times in one week still lets you get rated as a non-smoker in the eyes of an insurance provider.
+Smoking or consuming marijuana (including edibles) up to 3 times in one week still lets you get rated as a non-smoker in the eyes of an insurance provider.